zilov/slizer/README.md

 * -pacbio, Path to PacBio reads
 * -1, --forward_reads, Path to the forward reads fastq file
 * -2, --reverse_reads, Path to the reverse reads fastq file
-* -b, --coverage_bed: Path to the coverage bed file
+* -b, --bam: Path to the alignment bam file
 * -p, --prefix,output files prefix (assembly file prefix by default)
 * -l, --min_length_threshold: Minimum length threshold for coverage gaps (default: 500)
 * -c, --mean_coverage_fraction: Fraction of the global mean coverage to use as a threshold for filtering low intervals.
 Intervals with coverage below fraction will be used for further analysis. (default: 0.5)